 By 1855, he made a convincing case for the third tenet of the cell theory:

 Cells can arise only by division from a preexisting cell.
 (Omnis cellula-e cellula)

-Through its third tenet, Virchow gave the final form to cell theory thereby, paving the way for future scientists to better understand the microscopic world and having a profound impact on the field of biology.
+Through its third tenet, Virchow gave the final form to cell theory.
+Thereby, paving the way for future scientists to better understand the microscopic world.
 The discovery of cells gave rise to infinite possibilities in the field of scientific research and cell biology.
 Every little contribution of every scientist mattered in helping us come so far.